dax8it/ATJIUJITSU-REAL-NEW/content/blog/2019-09-12-summer-program.md

 - - -

-**Check out some photos from our recent and previous summer sessions, with activities such as laser tag, water balloon fights, Mario Kart tournaments, dodgeball, Jiu-Jitsu, arts and crafts, kickboxing, the library and museums, it was a summer we hope they'll never forget!**
+**Check out some photos from our recent and previous summer sessions, with activities such as tie-dying, water balloon fights, Mario Kart tournaments, dodgeball, Jiu-Jitsu, arts and crafts, kickboxing, the library and museums, it was a summer we hope they'll never forget!**

 ## **\-Summer 2021**